upperlinecode/business-cards-python-string-concatenation/README.md

 ### User Input

-In the example above, you can see that the user is entering four pieces of information about him/herself into the console.
+In the example above, you can see that the user is entering three pieces of information about him/herself into the console.

 Making something like this work requires two lines of code: one to tell the user WHAT they're typing in, and another to get and store the input from the user.